TheRacingLion/Discord-SelfBot/README.md

 ### - Setup Config Files -

 Once you download the project files you will see a folder named `config`.
-Inside of it will be 3 files:
+Inside of it will be 3 files and 1 folder:

+- `avatars`
 - `config.json`
 - `games.json`
 - `paste.json`

+#### `avatars`

+This is the folder where you drag and drop your avatar images to, if you enabled avatar rotating.

 #### `config.json`